Royal necropolis of Byblos: Tombs VI, VII, VIII, and IX

 Tomb VIII is characterized by a rhomboid shaped opening, which evens into a square at the bottom.
 The thin wall separating Tomb VIII from Tomb VI is perforated in its center, and Montet assumed that it was due to a quarrying accident.
 The shaft also reaches the layer of clay underlying the hard rock upper layer, and the tomb chamber was found filled with clay and gravel.
 The chamber had retaining walls, most of which had collapsed, and small pebbles covered the floor.
 A simple stone sarcophagus, a few fragments of alabaster vases, and other earthenware items were found in the tomb.
 No precious artifacts were recovered, except for gold foils that were mixed with the tomb's muddy soil.

 The shaft of Tomb IX cuts through 8 m of rock.
 The wall closing off the chamber was not broken into, the looters had burrowed instead through the clay layer to access the chambers of Tomb V, VIII, and IX.
-The roof of Tomb IX had collapsed, and it was found filled to its brim with mud and ceiling rock shards.
+The roof of Tomb IX had collapsed, and it was found filled to the brim with mud and ceiling rock shards.
 The chamber floor was covered by paving stones, and its walls were sturdy and in good condition.
 The looters almost completely emptied the contents of the tomb except for alabaster, malachite, and pottery receptacle fragments.
 Among the finds were terracotta artifacts bearing the names of two Gebalite kings, Abi (possibly a name contraction) and Abishemu.